tensorflow/swift-apis/Documentation/Development.md

 <details>
     <summary>macOS/Linux Build Script</summary>

-*Note: If you are unable to run bazel on macOS due to an error about an unverified developer due to System Integrity Protection (SIP), you can use `xattr -dr com.apple.quarantine bazel`*
+> **Note:** If you are unable to run bazel on macOS due to an error about an
+> unverified developer due to System Integrity Protection (SIP), you can use
+> `xattr -dr com.apple.quarantine bazel` to designate it as trusted.

 ```bash
 # clone swift-apis